 With Woocommerce WordPress websites and dashboards, you can enable and control cookies on your site.
-This will allow you to gain data of your consumers, moreover, with google analytics, you can keep tracking of your customer’s online behavior to acquire more relevant data.
+This will allow you to gain data on your consumers, moreover, with google analytics, you can keep tracking your customer’s online behavior to acquire more relevant data.

 New Possibilities with Woocommerce Google Integration

 With the new Google integration, WooCommerce users will get their hands on the new features that Google has in store for us.

 There is no installation or compatibility hassle in Google Shopping.
 All you need to do is sync your WooCommerce store with Google Merchant Center and boom, you’ll see all your information updated on Google.
 Even if you make any changes just click, select and upload the data.

 2. Free Product Listing

 The best part about the integration is that you can enlist your product on google’s shopping tab for free for a lifetime.
 Your products will start to appear in Google search results, image search, and Gmail with this.